Gabby-coder1/printf/README.md

 Handle the following conversion specifiers:

 4. Nothing in fine print is ever good news
-Use a local buffer of 1024 chars in order to call write as little as possible.
+Use local buffer of 1024 chars in order to call write as little as possible.

 5. My weakness is wearing too much leopard print
 Handle the following custom conversion specifier: